Would you be interested in a course that promised “30 days to better English for Professionals?”

 30 days is time enough to overcome most pronunciation problems.
 It's enough to master the use of essential professional vocabulary-- & strategies for learning more.
 Most importantly, you will gain the confidence to use what you already know.

 I’ve been helping people learn English for years.
-For more than a year and a half I've also been coaching international scientists in English using a program very much like this course.
+For more than a year and a half I've also been coaching international scientists in English with individual lessons using a program similar to this course.
+(See Develop Your English Speaking Skills.)

 Most can read English fluently, but many have struggled with pronunciation and speaking skills.
-(Some still find them difficult after living in the U.S. for years!)
+(Some still find them difficult after living in the U.S.-- or using English in their work-- for years!)

 They also want help in increasing their English vocabulary, and in choosing the right words for their needs.